rnkn/portfolio/_posts/fiction/zuckerberg/2013-12-26-bill-murray.md

 "I'm a hug---"

-Mark realised that he had combined the words 'big' and 'huge' into 'hug' in his first attempt to talk to the actor and then he realised he had just called himself "a hug" and that there was every chance that with the DJ playing Bill Murrary could interpret Mark as asking for a hug and so Mark quickly edged back
+Mark realised that he had combined the words "big" and "huge" into "hug" in his first attempt to talk to the actor and then he realised he had just called himself "a hug" and that there was every chance that with the DJ playing Bill Murrary could interpret Mark as asking for a hug and so Mark quickly edged back